hyperledger/firefly/docs/overview/key_components/apps.md

 Rapidly accelerating development of applications is a key feature of Hyperledger FireFly.

-This means the full-stack of the applications that are part of the enterprise Web3 ecosystem, not just the Smart Contract layer.
+The toolkit is designed to support the full-stack of applications in the enterprise Web3 ecosystem, not just the Smart Contract layer.

 Business logic APIs, back-office system integrations, and web/mobile user experiences are just as important to the overall Web3 use case.

-These layers require a different developer skillset to the on-chain Smart Contracts, and those developers must have the tools they need to work efficiently.
+These layers require a different developer skill-set to the on-chain Smart Contracts, and those developers must have the tools they need to work efficiently.

 ### API Gateway

-Modern APIs that:
+FireFly provides APIs that:

 - Are fast and efficient
 - Have rich query support
-- Give deterministic outcomes and clear instruction for safe use
+- Give deterministic outcomes and clear instructions for safe use
 - Integrate with your security frameworks like OAuth 2.0 / OpenID Connect single sign-on
 - Provide Open API 3 / Swagger definitions
 - Come with code SDKs, with rich type information